Book Review by Lori Brunnen

 Even at the moment he came into the world, Paul Striberry found the ways of people mysterious.
 He was denied the usual exit route and made his appearance via Caesarean section, the anesthesia associated with which he suspects may have induced his short attention span and low frustration tolerance.

 “Alice (mum) goes back to work, and leaves me in the care of Migraine Minerva, a nightmare nanny with a curious aversion to children.
 She feeds me when I’m not hungry and puts me to bed when I’m wide awake.”

 “The horses are my round-the-clock companions.
 I watch them grazing in the sunshine and galloping through my dreams.
 They nip my boredom in the bud and fend off Minerva’s vexations.
-I’m happy with my four-legged friends on the wallpaper.”To read more, a subscription is needed: Click here to subscribe
+I’m happy with my four-legged friends on the wallpaper.”To read more, a subscription is required.
+Log in or click here to subscribe.